Mid-Ulster Artillery Militia: Armagh Artillery

 The Armagh Artillery was officially formed in County Armagh by December 1854, but it was not until the following April that Captain R.F.
 Kidd transferred from the Armagh Light Infantry Militia and assumed command of the new unit.
 Its headquarters (HQ) was at the county town of Armagh.
 It was embodied during the Crimean War from April 1855 to July 1856.

 The establishment of the Armagh Artillery was small: five officers including a surgeon, seven Non-Commissioned Officers (NCOs), one trumpeter and 100 gunners.
 Recruiting for the unit appears to have been poor.
 Training of the Irish Militia was suspended in 1866, when the only officer listed was the surgeon.
 When training resumed in 1871 the strength returns of the Armagh Artillery showed no men at all.
 In 1875 it was merged into the Mid-Ulster Artillery.

 Londonderry Artillery Militia

 The Londonderry Artillery Militia was authorised in 1854 and officially raised in County Londonderry on 9 January 1855 under the command of Captain Commandant Stewart Blacker, with HQ at Derry.
 It was the smallest of the artillery militia units, with an establishment of three officers, one surgeon, 5 NCOs, one drummer and 75 gunners.
 After training was suspended in 1866, the unit's strength returns show no men at all from 1868 to 1874, and it was not revived when training resumed in 1871.
 It was officially merged into the Mid-Ulster Artillery in 1875.

-In 1882 the Londonderry Militia Light Infantry was converted into a new artillery unit, which existed until 1909.
+In 1882 the Londonderry Militia Light Infantry was converted into a new artillery unit, 9th Brigade, North Irish Division, later the Londonderry Artillery (Southern Division) and Londonderry RGA (M), which existed until 1909.